-A. The Chief may cancel approved vacation leave in times of emergency or need, or for mandatory court appearances.
-The member shall not be charged for vacation leave on days in which the member is required to work under these provisions.

-On any day in which a member's vacation leave is cancelled, the member shall be paid at least eight (8) hours.
-Subject to any overtime and/or holiday provisions, compensation shall be at least one and one-half $(1 \frac{1}{2})$ times the member's regular hourly rate of pay.

-- B. Vacation leave shall be used in increments of one-half (.5) hour or more. - C. For new hires or rehires, no vacation leave may be granted until the member has successfully completed his or her probationary period and accrued eighty (80) hours of vacation.
+- A. The Chief may cancel approved vacation leave in times of emergency or need, or for mandatory court appearances.
+The member shall not be charged for vacation leave on days in which the member is required to work under these provisions. - On any day in which a member's vacation leave is cancelled, the member shall be paid at least eight (8) hours.
+Subject to any overtime and/or holiday provisions, compensation shall be at least one and one-half $(1^{-1}/2)$ times the member's regular hourly rate of pay. - B. Vacation leave shall be used in increments of one-half (.5) hour or more. - C. For new hires or rehires, no vacation leave may be granted until the member has accrued eighty (80) hours of vacation.